Somatics Practice in Hackney, London

 Somatic practitioners draw upon a wide range of experience and knowledge, depending on what methods they have been trained in, or what informs their practice.
 Some examples of what different disciplines of somatics could be working with are: patterns of behaviour (e.g. Somatic Coaching), patterns of physical holding (e.g. Clinical Somatics), embodied patterns of emotions and sensations (e.g. Somatic Experiencing), patterns of holding and movement (e.g. Alexander Technique, Hatha Yoga Asana); some practices such as Generative Somatics/Politicised Somatics and The Resilience Toolkit combine techniques and focus on how to use somatics for collective liberation.
 For the ease of the explanation, I added examples for each discipline - however, most times, there is a lot of overlap between the different disciplines.
 If reading this leaves you feeling even more unsure of what you’re looking for, that’s precisely what a consultation is for - book in a free 20 min discovery call!

-The somatics I practice is based on Stephen Porges’ Polyvagal Theory (1) and it is influenced by Pete Lavine’s Somatic Experiencing (2), Spenta Kandawalla and Staci Haines Politicised Somatics (3), and by my own practice with a plethora of inspirational teachers, coaches and therapists (4), from which I will mention: Rose C Jiggins (Transforming Touch and Internal Family Systems, 2023-present), Gisela Lopez (Energy Worker and Teacher, 2023-2025), Jane Mann (Somatic Coach, 2019 - 2022).
-I also weave in my learnings from Integrative Changework Coaching Diploma with Melissa Tiers (2023-2024), Therapeutic Massage Diploma Level 3 with School of Bodywork Exeter (2021-2022), and 200h Yoga teacher training in Hatha &Vinyasa Yoga (2018); and of course my own practices of: learning how to pace as I navigate long term post-viral fatigue, altar making and connecting, sauna going, wild swimming, camping, walking and hiking.
+The somatics I practice is based on Stephen Porges’ Polyvagal Theory and it is influenced by Pete Lavine’s Somatic Experiencing, Spenta Kandawalla and Staci Haines Politicised Somatics, and by my own practice with a plethora of inspirational teachers, coaches and therapists, from which I will mention: Rose C Jiggins (Transforming Touch and Internal Family Systems, 2023-present), Gisela Lopez (Energy Worker and Teacher, 2023-2025), Jane Mann (Somatic Coach, 2019 - 2022).
+I also weave in my learnings from Integrative Changework Coaching Diploma with Melissa Tiers (2023-2024), Therapeutic Massage Diploma Level 3 with School of Bodywork Exeter (2021-2022), and 200h Yoga teacher training in Hatha &Vinyasa Yoga (2018); and my own practices of: learning how to pace as I navigate long term post-viral fatigue, altar making and connecting, sauna going, wild swimming, camping, walking and hiking.

 Most importantly, the somatics I teach are influenced by my own lived experience of practicing as I was moving through the trauma of multiple cases of sexual assault and harassment (between the ages of 14-24) which, at the time, had left me in a poor relationship to my sense of self, my body, my boundaries and needs - and subsequently in poor relation with close ones and the collective.
 Somatics has been integral to finding a center again.

-The somatics I teach are also influenced by my lived experienced of untangling from white supremacy, colonial values and expectations.
+The somatics I teach are also influenced by my lived experience of untangling from white supremacy, colonial values and expectations.
 I continue to practice through those experiences with awareness that there is no end point of this work.
-What is around me is always changing so I am commited to tune into that, stay open and in learning, hold onto my center as I adapt with every change.
+What is around me is always changing so I am committed to tune into that, stay open and in learning, hold onto my center as I adapt with every change.
 I share the internal acceptance that sometimes I’ll get it wrong and sometimes even if it feels right, it might still feel wrong to someone else.
-My openness to feedback, my connection with being accountable for my actions and the prospect of change, they are all driven by my own resillience and capacity which I build through practiting somatics.
+My openness to feedback, my connection with being accountable for my actions and the prospect of change, they are all driven by my own resilience and capacity which I build through practicing somatics.

 As a somatic practitioner, I am not required to comply with a code of ethics and regulation.
 However, as a trauma-informed somatic practitioner who has a deep interest in collective liberation, it is important to me to create safer spaces and practices.
-This involves but is not limited to: continuing my training through reading and/or listening to related books and podcasts; attending somatic related courses; having regular exchanges with other practitioners; checking in with and unpacking my bias and privilege through regular reflection; holding myself accountable through monthly supervision 1:1 with Rose C. Jiggens from True Self Systems: Somatic & Family Constellations Therapy and monthly group practice and supervision with Lily Masco, Clinical Hypnotherapist and support instructor for The Center for Integrative Hypnosis by Melissa Tiers; attending practitioner groups, such as the Trans and Queer North London Bodyworkers group I co-created, or the co-run practice book club based on Jessica Mullan’s Decolonising Therapy book: where we discuss about systemic harm, nervous system awareness, emotional resilience, activism, ethics and more.
+This involves but is not limited to: continuing my training through reading and/or listening to related books and podcasts; attending somatic related courses; having regular exchanges with other practitioners; checking in with and unpacking my bias and privilege through regular reflection; holding myself accountable through monthly supervision 1:1 with Rose C. Jiggens from True Self Systems: Somatic & Family Constellations Therapy and monthly group practice and supervision with Lily Masco, Clinical Hypnotherapist and support instructor for The Center for Integrative Hypnosis by Melissa Tiers; attending practitioner groups, such as the Trans and Queer North London Bodyworkers group I co-created, the Queer Bodyworkers collective pioneered by clinical massage therapist and somatic practitioner River Molloy from River Flow Therapies or the co-run practice book club based on Jessica Mullan’s Decolonising Therapy book: where we discuss about systemic harm, nervous system awareness, emotional resilience, activism, ethics and more.